 Getting started in glamour or fashion photography and need a few pointers?
 The team over at Tony Northrup‘s studio have put together a great video tutorial that walks through a full spectrum of things ranging from lighting, modeling tips, and post production.
 Even those with no plans for a future in fashion photography may learn a thing or two to use in other styles.
 Take a look at the video, here:

 For the picture below, the team used a rather uncomplicated lighting setup.
 Here are a few highlights discussed in the video:

 - A beauty dish with a grid was used as the main light and they used 1–3 additional strobes in the background to add ambiance.

-- If you don’t have the same equipment, try to experiment with what is available to you and find setup you like.
+- If you don’t have the same equipment, experiment with what is available to you and find a setup you like.

-- Keep the beauty dish on axis with the camera, meaning the need to be aimed at the model in the same line.
+- Keep the beauty dish on axis with the camera—meaning aim it at the model in the same line.

 - When facing strobes in the background, arrange them in an interesting way so they look nice in the finished portrait.